bootstrap-vue/bootstrap-vue/src/components/form-group/README.md

 the respective value via the prop `label-text-align`.
 Alignment has no effect if `label-sr-only` is set.

+You can also apply additional classes to the label via the `label-class` prop, such as responsive padding or alignment utility classes.
+The `label-class` prop accepts either a string or array of strings.

 **Example: Horizontal laout**
 ```html
 <div>